Draft regulations to strengthen the zero-emission vehicle standard in 2025-2035

 The public consultation is now closed

 Two regulations relating to the zero-emission vehicle standard are currently under review.
 Published in the Gazette officielle du Québec on May 3, 2023, they where the subject to public consultation for a period of 45 days ending on June 16, 2023.
 Comments received will be taken into account in the development of the final version of the regulations.
 They will be submitted to the government for approval in accordance with the parliamentary calendar.

 1 - Draft regulation to amend the Regulation respecting the application of the Act to increase the number of zero-emission motor vehicles in Québec in order to reduce greenhouse gas and other pollutant emissions

-This draft regulation aims to progressively increase the number of credits that must be accumulated by an automobile manufacturer to meet its requirements in order to reach 100% zero-emission motor vehicle sales by 2035.
+This draft regulation aims to progressively increase the number of credits that must be accumulated by a vehicle manufacturer to meet its requirements in order to reach 100% zero-emission motor vehicle sales by 2035.

-- Amends, to reflect the amendment to the calculation of credits, the calculation of the charge owed when the credits accumulated by an automobile manufacturer are insufficient to meet its now indexed credit requirements;
+- Amending, to reflect the amendment to the calculation of credits, the calculation of the charge owed when the credits accumulated by an automobile manufacturer are insufficient to meet its now indexed credit requirements;

 2 - Draft regulation to amend the Regulation respecting the limit on the number of credits that may be used by a motor vehicle manufacturer and the confidentiality of some information

 This draft regulation is complementary to the first.
 Its purpose is to: